mps9506/echor/cran-comments.md

 ## Comments

-This is a resubmission of version 0.1.2 release and corrects the follwing problems in the previous submission:
+This is a release of version 0.1.3,

-* Non-portable files paths that exceed 100 bytes are fixed

 Other comments:

+* This release resolves build failures introduced with the v1.0.0 release of tidyr.

 * Examples are wrapped in \donttest{} since they rely on an internet connection and responses from the server can take time.